awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

    + Replace *group\-id* with the `Id` for the group\.
    + Replace *core\-definition\-version\-arn* with the `CoreDefinitionVersionArn` that you copied from the latest group version\.
    + Replace *function\-definition\-version\-arn* with the `Arn` that you copied for the new function definition version\.
-   + Replace the ARNs for other group components by using the `ComponentDefinitionVersionArn` values that you copied from the latest group version\.
+   + Replace the ARNs for other group components \(for example, `SubscriptionDefinitionVersionArn` or `DeviceDefinitionVersionArn`\) that you copied from the latest group version\.
    + Remove any unused parameters\.
 For example, remove the `--resource-definition-version-arn` if your group version doesn't contain any resources\.

    ```